Automattic/wp-api-console/README.md

 To get up and running:

-1. Clone the repository `git clone git@github.com:Automattic/wp-api-console.git`
+1. Clone the repository `git clone https://github.com/Automattic/wp-api-console.git`

 2. Install dependencies `npm install`

-3. Edit the `src/config.json` (see the "Configuration" section bellow)
+3. Edit the `src/config.json` (see the "Configuration" section below)

-3. Run the dev server `npm start`
+4. Run the dev server `npm start`

 Visit [http://localhost:3000](http://localhost:3000) in your browser.

-Checkout the [this documentation](./DOC.md) for more technical details.
+Check out the [technical documentation](./DOC.md) for more development details.

 ## Configuration